| In the United States childhood obesity is a real and growing

 resulting in low self-esteem and depression, and it puts children at a higher

+risk of developing heart disease and cancer as they mature into adulthood.
 To stop this epidemic children need to learn the basics of nutrition and

 physical activity and be given opportunities to put this knowledge into practice.